rdsea/sys4bigml/README.md

 # Advanced Topics in Software Systems (SYS4BIGML)

-Citation (if you use the material):
-Hong-Linh Truong, *Advanced Topics in Software Systems*, https://version.aalto.fi/gitlab/sys4bigml/cs-e4660, 2020 [BIB Entry](site.bib)

-**Copyrights/Licences: the lecture slides and course structure/info use [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).
-Individual tutorials have their own licenses ([Apache Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0))**
 ## Overview

+This is an advanced course for master and PhD students.
 The current focus of this course is on **software systems for big data and machine learning**.
 Complex Big Data and Machine Learning (ML) applications and services and their reliability and robustness are strongly dependent on the underlying systems empowering such applications and services.
 On the one hand, techniques for supporting performance engineering, configuration management, testing and debugging of Big Data and ML are extremely important.
 On the other hand, large-scale distributed systems and new computing models  have been evolved with new hardware and infrastructure architectures, such as edge systems, tensor processing units,  and quantum  computing systems.
 Such systems and computing models are being exploited for advanced Big Data and ML applications and services.
 Developing and optimizing Big Data and ML applications and services in such systems and models require in-depth understanding of the systems and the roles of systems for Big Data and ML.
 Currently, we lack courses to deal with the above-mentioned issues, especially in-depth analysis and forward-looking research directions in (software) systems for Big Data and ML.
 This course will study advanced topics in systems for big data and ML/AI.

 ## Target Participants/Learners